-VR headsets that hold your iOS and Android smartphone will be huge this Christmas 2016 - we review the best virtual reality hardware you can get for under £60[Update 13 December 2016: Now includes a review of the original Samsung Gear VR headset which has come down in price to below £60 recently]
+VR headsets that hold your iOS and Android smartphone will go from strength to strength in 2017 - we review the best virtual reality hardware you can get for under £60[Update 31 Januaru 2017: Now includes a review of the updated Homido V2 VR headset which has dropped below £60 recently]

 An increasing number of people seem to be catching onto the fact that VR apps for Android and iOS smartphones are glorious fun, so we’ve decided to put together a buyer’s guide to 13 best budget VR headsets.

 Or perhaps a better description of the sector may be ‘enhanced smartphone holders’.
 Because at these price points, none of the VR headsets reviewed have any of their own onboard sensors, apart from the Samsung Gear VR.

 Instead all but one rely on the processors, gyroscopes and motion sensors of the smartphones themselves.
 So the rule of thumb is: the better specced you smartphone, the smoother and more immersive your virtual reality experience

 Don’t go in with expectations held too high, however.
 Consumer VR hardware and software is very much in its infancy, and these products provide just an inkling of the immersive potential of virtual reality.
 That said you can find loads of fun and fascinating games and ‘experiences’ for free on the iOS App Store and Google Play.

 And these VR headsets also make great viewers for the growing range of 3D 360° movies that can be found on YouTube.